jerryjappinen/vue-project-template/README.md

+## Build pipeline

+The build pipeline is quite powerful and supports multiple targets. `source/` is compiled into `core/`, the latter of which is then still recompiled for various build targets - along with `public/` assets.

+The gulp tasks you are supposed to be using are found under `gulp/routines/`.
+These serve as an API for running the individual subtasks that are needed for each use case.
+Routines only depend on subtasks, not each other, and contain no logic other than running subtasks.

+For example, there is a subtask for building the browser version, but the *routine* actually knows how to prune the project folder before building a new version.
+Things get more complicated with dependencies between build targets and watching for changed source files in order to automatically recompile.

+You should use the *npm sripts* listed in `package.json` though, these will run the correct routines for you.

 ## Bower

 Bower is a separate dependency management for fetching client-side libraries that will be delivered to users as part of the app package.
 You can and should (un)install these components during development as you change what libraries the client logic relies on.